UPDATED LTC Tax Info from The LTCpro®

 Qualified long-term care insurance premiums are treated like health insurance for the Self-Employed Health Insurance tax deduction.
 Self-employed individuals may deduct up to the eligible long-term care premium shown above [IRC Sec.
 162(1)].
 The definition of self-employed includes a sole proprietor, partners, "greater than 2% shareholder/employee" of S-corporations, or Limited Liability Corporation members taxed as any of these "self-employed" entities.

-This is an "above-the-line" deduction taken on Form 1040, Schedule 1, Line 16 (2020) as part of the "Self-Employed Health Insurance Deduction".
+This is an "above-the-line" deduction taken on Form 1040, Schedule 1, Line 17 (2023) as part of the "Self-Employed Health Insurance Deduction."
 Itemization and the 7.5% of AGI threshold are NOT required.

-Example: Bob, age 61, owns his own consulting firm.
-His long-term care insurance premium is $4,000 per year.
-Based on the chart listed under the INDIVIDUAL section above, in 2022 he is eligible to deduct up to $4,510.
-Therefore, he can deduct his entire $4,000 premium.
-(If Bob were 55, he could only deduct $1,690 for tax year 2022 as a Self Employed Health Insurance Deduction for LTC insurance.)
+Example using 2024 tax year deductions: Bob, age 61, owns his own consulting firm.
+His long-term care insurance premium is $5,000 per year.
+Based on the chart listed under the INDIVIDUAL section above, in 2024 he will be eligible to deduct up to $4,710.
+(If his premium were less than the Eligible limit, he would deduct the actual premium paid.
+If Bob were 55, he could only deduct $1,760 in tax year 2024 as a Self Employed Health Insurance Deduction for LTC insurance.)

 This deduction is also available for the business owner's spouse as part of the self-employed health deduction just like for the owner.
 Bob's wife would qualify for her own age-based Eligible premium deduction amount based on her age.